QuickBooks Blog

 Repeat the Process

-You can follow the above procedure either weekly or fortnightly.
-This to reduce your workload at the month-end.
-Following a weekly or a fortnightly accounts payable cycle can help you avoid late payments.
-You must process your invoices on a regular basis despite having few vendors.
+You must process your invoices on a regular basis, regadless of the number of vendors you have, so you can follow the above procedure either weekly or fortnightly.
+This can help to reduce your workload at the months-end, and following a weekly or a fortnightly accounts payable cycle can help you avoid late payments.

 What Is Included in Accounts Payable?

-Accounts payable refers to the vendor invoices against which you receive goods or services before payment is made against them.
-That is you purchase goods on credit from your suppliers.
-Thus, your vendors supplying goods on credit are also referred to as trade creditors.
+Accounts payable refers to the vendor invoices against which you receive goods or services before payment is made, meaning you've purchased goods on credit.
+In this instance, as they are supplying goods on credit, your suppliers are also referred to as trade creditors.

 Inventory includes the raw materials needed to produce goods for sale or finished goods.
 That is, trades payable is the amount for which you bill your suppliers for those goods or services that you use for the ordinary course of business.

 Therefore, if your business has only a few accounts payable, you may record them directly in your general ledger.
-However, if you have a large number of accounts payable, you may first record the individual accounts payable in a sub-ledger.
+However, if you have a large number of accounts payable, you'll first record the individual accounts payable in a sub-ledger.

 What is Accounts Payable Turnover?

-Accounts payable turnover refers to a ratio that measures the speed at which your business makes payments to its creditors and suppliers.
-Thus, the accounts payable turnover ratio indicates the short-term liquidity of your business.
-It reflects the number of times your business makes payments to its suppliers in a specific period of time.
-In other words, the accounts payable turnover ratio signifies the efficiency of your firm in meeting its short-term obligations and making payments to suppliers.
+Accounts payable turnover refers to the ratio which measures the speed at which your business makes payments to its creditors and suppliers, indicating the short-term liquidity of your business.
+It reflects the number of times your business has made payments to its suppliers in a specific period of time, signifying your businesses efficiency in meeting short-term obligations and making payments to suppliers.

 Accounts Payable Turnover Ratio Formula

-You need to first calculate the total purchases that you have made from your suppliers.
+In order to figure out the accounts payable turnover ratio, you'll first need to calculate the total purchases made from your suppliers.
 These purchases are made during the period for which you need to measure the accounts payable turnover ratio.

-Then, you need to calculate the average amount of accounts payable during such a period.
-Finally, you can calculate the accounts payable turnover ratio using the following formula.
+Then, you'll need to calculate the average amount of accounts payable during such a period.
+Finally, you can calculate the accounts payable turnover ratio using the following formula:

 Accounts Payable Turnover Ratio Formula = Total Purchases from Suppliers/((opening accounts payable + closing accounts payable)/2)

-Remember, you need to deduct all the cash payments made to the suppliers from the total purchases from suppliers in the above formula.
-This is because the total supplier purchases should include only the credit purchases made from the suppliers.
+You will need to deduct all the cash payments made to the suppliers from the total purchases from suppliers in the above formula.
+This is because the total supplier purchases should include only credit purchases

 Analysis of Accounts Payable Turnover Ratio Formula

 Your company is paying slowly to its suppliers if its accounts payable turnover ratio falls relative to the previous period.
-Such a falling trend in Accounts Payable Turnover Ratio may indicate that your company is not able to pay its short-term debt.
-In other words, it is facing a financial crunch.
+This falling trend in the accounts payable turnover ratio may indicate that your company is not able to pay its short-term debt, and is facing a financial crunch.

 Example of Accounts Payable Turnover Ratio